HashBrownCMS/hashbrowncms.github.io/index.md

+---
+layout: default
-# HashBrown CMS
+title: HashBrown CMS

-A free and open-source headless CMS built with Node.js and MongoDB.
+description: A free and open-source headless CMS built with Node.js and MongoDB
+---

 Multiple projects and environments are a fundamental part of HashBrown's structure, so you only need one CMS for all of your website needs.